gheacs/PostgreSQL-Web-Application-Deployment-on-Azure/README.md

    - In the Azure Portal, go to your web app's Configuration settings.
    - Add environment variables for your PostgreSQL connection.

-5. **Access Your Flask App:**
+5. **Access Your Streamlit App:**
-   - Once deployment is complete, your Flask app will be accessible via the URL provided by Azure.
+   - Once deployment is complete, your Streamlit app will be accessible via the URL provided by Azure.

 ## Reflection
 1. I learned a lot, especially on how to use dBeaver to connect with PostgreSQL in azure.
 My main challenge was because several row consists of long elements which resulted in upload issues.